aaronsaray/aaronsaray.com/content/blog/a-better-understanding-of-error-reporting-in-php.markdown

 <!--more-->

 For whatever reason (laziness, stupidity, thursdayness), I haven't checked my php.ini file for error reporting in the last few months... and for whatever reason a long time ago, I decided to go back to standard error reporting.
 Well unfortunately, this means months of developing has gone by on this particular set of websites that I was possibly missing errors (never-mind everything has successfully went through QA...hrm...)
 At any rate, I jumped out to PHP's website - eager and ready to copy a quick fix for my error reporting issue.
-As I was getting ready to copy an `error_reporting()` line, I realized: I don't fully understand what I want to do here...Well, that's never good - copying code and not fully understanding it... so lets fix this.
-Lets talk about error reporting.
+As I was getting ready to copy an `error_reporting()` line, I realized: I don't fully understand what I want to do here...Well, that's never good - copying code and not fully understanding it... so let's fix this.
+Let's talk about error reporting.

 **Where to error report**